moadh/iot/README.md

 1. Ensure you have .net core 2.0 installed on the machine where you install application
 2. Download or clone this .net core project to your machine
 3. Update the files with supplied connection strings, hub uri (make sure to not prepend with http:// https://), and Device ID from provided Hackathon instructions.
 4. Set your startup projects to both console apps in VS by right clicking on the solution within VS and choosing "Set Startup Projects".
-Click "multiple start up projects" and ensure both Device and IOT are set to "Start".
+Select "Multiple start up projects" and ensure both Device and IOT are set to "Start".
 5. Add your custom code
 6. When ready to deploy to the RPi, create a 'publish' folder by executing this command from the console: <code>dotnet publish -r linux-arm</code>
 7. Using file transfer software that supports SFTP, SCP, SSH, etc. (e.g. WinSCP, filezilla, etc.), copy the entire 'publish' folder (...Device\bin\Debug\netcoreapp2.0\linux-arm\publish ) to the pi, this publish folder might be in a different place based on your version of VS